DesmetQuentin/pyseasters/docs/index.rst

 .. important::

-    This package is not entirely public and notably relies on several data and configuration files which are kept private within the SEASTERS project.
+    This package is not entirely public: a number of functions actually rely on the existence of **data and configuration files** which **are not provided** with the Python code.

+    **However**, the fully functional SEASTERS framework **can be replicated** from the PySEASTERS code alone and the present documentation.
+    All downloading and preprocessing functions are indeed transparently shared, and a guide to reconsitude our database is accessible :doc:`here <../user_guide/replicate_the_database>`.

 .. toctree::
+   :maxdepth: 2
    :hidden:

    user_guide/index
    development/index
    faq/index
    release_notes/index